dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_solver_configuration.rst

 *   [Kin2014]_ discusses preprocessing more robust problem Hamiltonians on the
     |dwave_short| system.
 *   [Pud2014]_ and [Pud2015]_ discuss quantum error correction.
-*   |doc_processor|_ describes integrated control errors (ICE), measurement, and effects; for example, quantization of digital to analog converters.
+*   The :ref:`qpu_errors` section describes integrated control errors (ICE), measurement, and effects; for example, quantization of digital to analog converters.

 .. _qpu_config_problem_scale: